ethiry99/HW10_Mission2Mars/README.md

 # HW10_Mission2Mars

-My code for scraping work in jupyter notebook and my scraping.py files runs and scrapes the locations it is meant to.
-My app.py is not running properly in conjunction with the scraping.py file.
+My code for scraping work in jupyter notebook and my scraping.py files runs and scrapes the locations as it is meant to.

-I currently have mixed results with all the data being written to mongo since that occurs in the app.py

-I was able to change some components in the index.html file such as added "muted text" a color change of the text.
+My app.py is now running properly in conjunction with the scraping.py file.

+Once the flask app is called by app.py the website with additional Bootstrap components are visible.
+The button to begin scraping spans the width of the jumbotron, it has a new color and the background color of the body has been changed to a custom color.

+By clicking the "Scrape New Data" button the process begins and scraping.py begins gathering the lastest Mars news (headline and summary paragraph), a featured Mars image, a table of Mars facts and full-resolution pictures of the 4 Mars hemispheres with their names.